CropLifeCanada/chemistry-policymanual/index.md

 - That public consultations be sought on the draft risk assessment separately from the proposed decision that includes proposed risk mitigation measures.
 - That the Government of Canada formally acknowledge the economic role PMRA plays in facilitating or inhibiting grower access to innovative technologies by including this in its mandate and by allocating the appropriate resources for this work.

-September 12, 2018     Staff Directive
+September 12, 2018     Staff Directive validated September 17, 2019
 - The Committee directed staff to advocate for an economic/growth mandate for PMRA.